Keyword search

 Theater fire without injury.
 It is not known who attended the

-matinee with him but he traveled to Chicago from Kenosha several
+matinee with them but they traveled to Chicago from Kenosha frequently for business.

 Out of the fire and into brother's frying pan